dagster-io/dagster/docs/dagster-university/pages/dagster-essentials/extra-credit/asset-metadata-as-markdown.md

      pio.write_image(fig, file_path)
    ```

-3. Add the following to the import to the top of the file:
+3. Add the `base64` and `MaterializeResult` imports to the top of the file:

    ```python
    import base64